mgarl-10/Yellow_protein/README.md

 1. **Comparative transcriptomic analysis** of *Chelymorpha alternans*
 2. **Phylogenetic analysis** of Yellow protein family genes
-3.
+3. **Ovary-associated gland transcriptome analysis** for additional Cassidinae species

 All analyses were performed on a Linux high-performance computing (HPC) cluster using `qsub`.

+---

 # 1. Comparative Transcriptomics

-Navigate to the transcriptomics workflow:
+Navigate to the phylogenetic analysis directory:

 ```bash
 cd comparative_transcriptomics